HadrienG2/udipe/doc/src/logging-errors.md

 `libudipe` otherwise tries to follow traditional C library design conventions, and its logging system features the usual log levels (`TRACE`, `DEBUG`, `INFO`, `WARNING` and `ERROR`) along with a way to redirect log messages to a sink of your choosing.
-When this is not done, log messages go to `stderr` by default, per Unix convention.
+When this is not done, or when the user-defined log sink is not available (e.g. during logger initialization), log messages go to `stderr` per Unix convention.

 ## Input validation policy